 Yes.
 All students are expected to teach for two semesters.

-The program is designed for maximum flexibility.
 Students apply to a home department and follow the Ph.D. rules and requirements of that home department.
-Further requirements to qualify for the Joint Degree in Neuroscience are very simple: (1) one of the student's thesis committee members must be a member of the core PNI faculty; (2) the students' Ph.D. thesis research must have a significant neuroscience component; and (3) the PNI faculty member on the students' thesis committee and the Directors of Graduate Studies of both the home department and Neuroscience should indicate their approval.
-Students normally register for the Joint Degree when they pass their general exams.
+Further requirements to qualify for the Joint Degree in Neuroscience are: (1) one of the student's thesis committee members must be a member of the core PNI faculty; (2) the students' Ph.D. thesis research must have a significant neuroscience component; and (3) the student's advisor and the Directors of Graduate Studies of both the home department and Neuroscience should indicate their approval.
+Students may register for the Joint Degree when they pass their general exams.

 Which should I apply to?
 The Ph.D. in Neuroscience or the Joint Degree Program?

 The Ph.D. in Neuroscience is designed as an integrative Ph.D., running all the way from molecules to the human mind.
 Following this philosophy, students are required to take a year-long, very intensive, Core Course that goes from synapses and electrophysiology to human fMRI.
 If you are interested in being trained across the breadth of neuroscience, then the Neuroscience Ph.D. is for you.
 In contrast, if you are only interested in parts of this -- for example, you are studying viruses that infect neurons, your primary interest is in neurovirology, and it would be far better for you to learn how viruses infect cells than to learn about the difference between episodic memory and semantic memory, then the Joint Degree Program, with Molecular Biology as your home department, would be for you.

 Do you require applicants to submit GRE scores?

 We do not require GRE scores, however applicants have the option of submitting their test results as part of their application package.